PixelsCamp/talks/talking-to-the-backend-in-2020_yury-kozyrev.md

 -----------

 I'm leading a cross-functional engineering team at Travel Audience while being a Go and React developer myself.
-I worked at e-commerce, AdTech and FinTech industries where contributed to high-load business-critical solutions and has designed multi-layered service architecture.
+I worked at e-commerce, AdTech and FinTech companies including Russian tech giant Yandex where contributed to high-load business-critical solutions and has designed multi-layered service architecture.
 I'm passionate about developing well-crafted end-to-end software that makes work fun deliverers direct business value.

 Links